sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 ### Mirror the content

 ```
-oc mirror --config=./imageset-config.yaml docker://bastion.lan:8443/poc-mirror --dry-run
+oc mirror --config=./imageset-config.yaml docker://$BASTION_HOST:8443/poc-mirror --dry-run
 # This will take some time!
 ```

-### Find the generated catalogSource & imageContentSourcePolicy in the results-* dir
+### Find the generated catalogSource & imageContentSourcePolicy in the "results-*" dir

 ```
 ls -ltr oc-mirror-workspace/ | tail -1    # Find the newest dir
 ```
-Later, the config in this dir will be applied to the OCP cluster
+Later, the yaml config in this dir will be applied to the OCP cluster.

 Verify that the Operators are available in the OCP console (how to do this on the CLI?)